python/cpython/Doc/library/pyclbr.rst

    *path* is a sequence of directory paths prepended to ``sys.path``, which is used to locate the module source code.

-  This function is a filtered version kept for the backwards compatibility which is the original interface, before Functions were added.
+   This function is the original interface and is only kept for back compatibility.
+It returns a filtered version of the following.

 .. function:: readmodule_ex(module, path=None)